websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/creating-forms.md

 ### Adding a Success Page

-The _Success Page_ provides resolution for Form users, by letting them know they have reached the end of form and that the form has been successfully submitted.
+The _Success Page_ provides resolution for Form submitters by letting them know they have reached the end of form and that the form has been successfully submitted.

 The default Success Page is handy: